How space travel can unite a fractured world

 - observe "Earthrise" above the moon's horizon

-Their principle task was to test the spacecraft and photograph the surface to find landing spots for Apollo 11.
+Their principal task was to test the spacecraft and photograph the surface to find landing spots for Apollo 11.

 There was a lot of risk.
 In fact, the mission was full of unknowns and potential disasters: If Apollo 8's engine hadn't ignited, the crew might have been stranded in lunar orbit.
 If the crew had fired the engine too long or not long enough, they might have crashed into the moon or been lost in space.